Skip to main content

 Understanding MASLD (Fatty Liver)

 If you are here because you or someone you know has been diagnosed with Fatty Liver Disease there are a couple of terms you need to know.
 In 2023 Non-Alcohol Fatty-Liver Disease or NAFLD was changed to Metabolic Dysfunction-Associated Steatotic Liver Disease or MASLD.
 MASH is the more advanced stage of MASLD and NASH represents the more advanced stage of NAFLD.
+This diagram shows the progression of the disease.
 The percentages between the images show the number of people affected.
-Note at the top right, the adverse effects on lifespan if the disease isn't slowed or reversed.
-Stages: MASLD or NAFLD, Fatty Liver (Steatosis): Fat builds up, but little to no inflammation or liver damage occurs.
+Note at the top right, the adverse effects in years on lifespan if the disease isn't slowed or reversed.
+Stages: MASLD or NAFLD: Fat builds up in the liver, but little to no inflammation or liver damage occurs.
 At this stage the disease is reversable with diet and exercise.
-Steatohepatitis (MASH or NASH): The liver has fat buildup plus inflammation and damage, which can lead to scarring (fibrosis).
-Cirrhosis: Severe scarring from long-term inflammation, leading to liver failure.
-A liver transplant becom...
+MASH or NASH: The liver has fat buildup plus inflammation and damage, which can lead to scarring (fibrosis).
+Cirrhosis: Severe scarring from long-term inflammation, leading to liver failure. ...

 Recent posts